 The stronger your case, the more likely that the insurance company will want to settle out of court.
 Litigation is expensive, and if the insurance company thinks or knows it is going to lose in court, it’s primary motivation is to resolve the case as efficiently as possible.

 For example, the current minimum liability limits in the State of Texas are $30,000 for each injured person, up to a total of $60,000 per accident, and $25,000 for property damage per accident.
-When this minimum coverage – called 30/60/25 coverage – is held by the at fault party in a catastrophic injury case, insurance companies often settle quickly because the damages easily exceed the policy limits.
-Conversely, when a commercial policy is held by the at fault party, much larger coverage’s are involved, and an insurance company may be more inclined to go to trial.
+When this minimum coverage – called 30/60/25 coverage – is held by the at-fault party in a catastrophic injury case, insurance companies often settle quickly because the damages easily exceed the policy limits.
+Conversely, when a commercial policy is held by the at-fault party, much larger coverage is involved, and an insurance company may be more inclined to go to trial.

 There are a variety of factors that can determine how much compensation you will ultimately receive in a settlement agreement.
 These include the following:

 Further, insurance companies often try to create “gaps in treatment” during the claim process, to weaken your case.
-They tell you that they need a recorded statement in order to process your claim, when all they are really trying to do is get you to say something that will justify giving you less money.
-When you retain an attorney, however, you’ll have a skilled advocate on your side who knows all the insurance company’s tricks, and will know how to fight for the compensation you deserve.
+They tell you that they need a recorded statement in order to process your claim when all they are really trying to do is get you to say something that will justify giving you less money.
+When you retain an attorney, however, you’ll have a skilled advocate on your side who knows the personal injury claims process, all the insurance company’s tricks, and how to fight for the compensation you deserve.